 The development of information technology and the Internet has dramatically increased the quantity of information available in digital form.
 This reality has created the need for students to be made aware of privacy and copyright issues emerging from the collection of digital information.
 An awareness of issues of health, safety, piracy, privacy, global access and implications of Internet use will also be investigated and discussed.

-Holy Cross School offers a fully networked computer lab that contains 32 computers, allowing each student to be able to work independently on their own machine.
+Holy Cross School offers a fully networked system with wi-fi on over 30 laptops, allowing each student to be able to work independently on their own machine.
 Students learn up-to-date computer skills using the latest operating system and software programs available.
 ICT is also integrated into all subject areas, with one lesson per cycle dedicated as an ICT period that allows students to be introduced to new concepts and software in order for students to use these programs in their assignments.